qingyou97/val_edge_map/README.md

-Firstly, Wang Chao successfully connected to Sun Jiawen's machine on the company's PC.
-But as soon as Li Zhe connects to Wang Chao's PC, Wang Chao disconnects.
+What I just meant was that after entering AVD, Wang Chao did not connect to her own internal PC, but connected to Sun's internal PC.
+This way, there will be no conflict with Li Zhe's remote connection to Wang Chao.